Pat Spirito

-Pasquale "Pat The Cat" Spirito (May 26, 1939 – April 29, 1983) was an American mobster who was a soldier in the Philadelphia crime family from 1981 until his death on April 29, 1983.
+Pasquale "Pat The Cat" Spirito (May 26, 1939 – April 29, 1983) was an American mobster who was a soldier in the Philadelphia crime family.

 Career

 Little is known about Spirito's early life.
 He is the son of Stephen Spirito (1913-2004) and Rose (1917-2018) with one sister Lucille born in 1942.
 As a front for his illegal activities he gave people the impression that he was a plumber or a hardware store owner.
 He came from the Italian community of Chambersburg which is now part of Trenton.
 At one time, Spirito, who was involved in loansharking and bookmaking, was considered a close associate of both Harry Riccobene and of Riccobene's half-brother, Mario.
 He worked in the Scarfo crime family during the 1980s, during Nicodemo Scarfo's reign.
 Pasquale (Pat the Cat) Spirito was an associate of made man Joseph (Joey Chang) Ciangalini who introduced Spirito into the life of organized crime.
 Pat earned the nickname amongst his fellow associates as 'The Cat' because of con artist charm and demeanour.
 He was an associate until he was the getaway driver in the murder of John Calabrese, a long-time drug dealer who served under Angelo Bruno and then became a 'made man' under Phil Testa with Francis (Faffy) Iannarella and Andrew Thomas DelGiorno at a secret induction ceremony at the home of mob associate Robert (Toro) Locicero in Vineland, New Jersey.
 He was married but was a constant womanizer.
 John Calabrese was murdered on October 6, 1981 in Southwest Center City, Philadelphia.
 Pat recruited Nicholas Caramandi, Charles Iannece, and Ralph Staino Jr. as his associates, eventually elevating them all to 'proposed members' to Scarfo.
-On June 8, 1980 Phil Testa held a Cosa Nostra initiation ceremony at the South Philadelphia home of mob captain John Cappello.
+On June 8, 1980, Phil Testa held a Cosa Nostra initiation ceremony at the South Philadelphia home of mob captain John Cappello.

 Spirito was almost shotgunned to death in his Cadillac while driving down the street by Harry Riccobene loyalists.
 This was shortly before the attempted mob hit of Scarfo crime family capo Salvatore Testa in April 1982.
 The attempted murder of Spirito was in retaliation for murdering 35-year-old Samuel (Little Sammy) Tammburino, murdered by Charles Iannece and Francis Ianarella as he left a pharmacy-convenience store in South Philadelphia that was owned and operated by Tammburino's parents shooting him sixteen times.